juledcuraj/Sportradar_Frontend/README.md

  Sportradar Frontend exercise

  Overview
 The Sports Event Calendar is a web application designed to help users view and manage sports events seamlessly.
 It features a responsive calendar view, the ability to filter events based on sport or date range, and the functionality to add new events dynamically.
-Built using PHP, JavaScript, and Bootstrap, the application ensures a smooth and visually appealing user experience.
+Built using JavaScript, Bootstrap, and PHP, the application ensures a smooth and visually appealing user experience.

  Features
 - Interactive Calendar: View events by date, with filters for sport and date range.
-- Event Details: Click on any event to view its details in a dedicated page.
+- Event Details: Click on any event to view its details on a dedicated page.
 - Add Events: Add new events directly from the "Add Event" page.
 - Responsive Design: Fully optimized for desktop, tablet, and mobile devices.
-- Dynamic Modals: Seamlessly interact with modals for event details and no-event notifications.
+- Dynamic Models: Seamlessly interact with modals for event details and no-event notifications.

+Technologies Used
+- PHP: Backend logic and session management.
+- JavaScript: Frontend interactivity and dynamic calendar rendering.
+- Bootstrap: Styling and responsive design.

  How to Run the Application